nest/nestml/README.md

 make all
 make install
 ```
-where _nest\_install\_dir_ points to the installation directory of NEST.
+where _nest\_install\_dir_ points to the installation directory of NEST (e.g. _/home/nest/work/nest-install_).
 Subsequently, the module can either be linked into NEST (see [Writing an extension module](https://nest.github.io/nest-simulator/extension_modules)), or loaded dynamically using the _Install_ API function.
 For example, dynamic loading in PyNEST of a module with _module\_name=mymodelsmodule_:
 ```py
 nest.Install("mymodels")
 ...